 Do you risk starvation over the long winter, eat the family pets, or worse…another colonist or captive?
 Can you take care and feed a colonist who lost his or her legs to a predator, or do you put them in the ground to save resources?

 You could min-max your decisions from a purely game perspective.
 Cannibalism and cruelty have penalties on your colonist’s moods.
 (Unless they are a cannibal or psychopath, yes, those are possible traits).

-You could work the system around it.
+You could work the system around it with a lack of ethics.
 However, It’s better to think of your colonists as people.
 How they would feel or what they would be willing to do and make a story from that.
 Rather than what the statistically optimal path would be.

 A colonist might have a mental break because they didn’t eat at a table when you clearly have one, but the colonist was too far away when they got hungry.
 You might have one that’s getting a mood debuff because their clothing is tattered and you have to navigate up to three interfaces to get it sorted out.

 The fact that any little issue can quickly spiral out of control can make it frustrating trying to figure it all out and clicking through five ugly menus in the process.
 A good story example is the following.